aiven/devportal/docs/platform/concepts.rst

 * :doc:`Backups at Aiven <docs/platform/concepts/service_backups>`.

-  Learn about how Aiven regulates Backup for each service and it's retention policies.
+  Learn about how Aiven regulates backup for each service and its retention policies.

 * :doc:`Service forking </docs/platform/concepts/service-forking>`.